U.S. Baseball Academy IsA National Program

 At U.S. Baseball Academy Spring Training, players learn from some of the area’s top high school and college coaches.
 Hitting, fielding/baserunning and catcher sessions are offered through grade 12, including special sessions for girls fastpitch softball at some locations.
 Pitching sessions (baseball only) are offered for grades 1 through 8.

 This is not a lecture clinic.
 With a low player-coach ratio, each hitter and pitcher gets individual attention in a small-group atmosphere for one hour per week.
-An average hitting session includes about 30 players with six or seven experienced and professionally trained coaches.
-Pitching and catching sessions have smaller numbers and the same player-coach ratio.
 And with numerous age-specific sessions, instruction is specially tailored for each ability level.
 Overall, it’s the type of intense, professional instruction that young players don’t normally have access to.

 Our Six-Week Program